emilxf-0/Portfolio/README.md

 </details>

 ### Overview
 Get up is a VR walking sim set at the bottom of a pit.
-The goal is simply to walk to the top by balancing on some sketchy ass boards.
+The goal is simply to walk to the top by balancing on some preeety sketchy-looking boards.

 ### My contribution